coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 ---

 ## 📌 Project Overview

-### 💡 Quick & Easy Summary
-> 🔍 **"Which image analysis AI model is the smartest at distinguishing a bullet's entrance wound from its exit wound?"**
->
-> This repository presents a comprehensive **AI Performance Exam (Benchmark Study)** that I designed to answer that exact question for forensic pathology.
->
-> I personally configured, trained, and evaluated 9 established Image AI models using real-world, certified autopsy photography from the **Cook County Medical Examiner's Office (CCMEO)**.
-Then, to test their true diagnostic adaptability, I challenged them with a completely blind "Final Exam" using the independent **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília and other institutions).

 In forensic pathology, distinguishing between **Entrance Wounds** and **Exit Wounds** is a critical task for reconstructing shooting incidents, determining bullet trajectories, and providing medical-legal testimony.

-This repository implements and benchmarks 9 state-of-the-art computer vision architectures, divided into **3 different algorithmic approaches to image recognition**: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid** models.
-The goal of this study is to evaluate their capacity to automate and objectively analyze morphology patterns in gunshot wound trauma.
-Leveraging pure PyTorch and `timm`, all models were evaluated on high-resolution forensic autopsy datasets from the CCMEO and further stress-tested via large-scale external validation to verify real-world algorithmic safety and robustness against severe domain shifts.
+To objective automate and analyze these complex morphological patterns, this repository presents a comprehensive deep learning benchmark study evaluating 9 state-of-the-art computer vision architectures across three distinct algorithmic approaches: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid** models.

+I personally configured, trained, and optimized these 9 architectures using pure PyTorch and `timm`, leveraging real-world, certified forensic autopsy photography continuously compiled from the **Cook County Medical Examiner's Office (CCMEO)**.

+To evaluate true diagnostic adaptability and verify real-world algorithmic safety against severe domain shifts, the trained networks were subjected to a completely blind "Final Exam" using the independent, out-of-distribution (OOD) **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília).
+By ranking how well these models generalize to an entirely different institutional framework—with distinct lighting, camera gear, and demographics—this study serves as an rigorous stress-test to discover which visual processing mechanics can truly master invariant, authentic pathological features rather than simply memorizing site-specific photography styles.

 ---